Lukki-13/Project-Entiny/README.md

 # Project-Entiny
-A own Scriptlanguage Project for Entities, Items and Effects for Minecraft
+A own Scriptlanguage Project for Entities, Items and Effects in Minecraft

 ### BNF for the Scriptlanguage